 Identifying high-risk patients is essential in healthcare and may save a lot of money later.
 However, detecting them is a complex process.

-Many factors should be analyzed before deciding on a patient’s status, including both medical (chronic illnesses, hospital visits, mental health condition, laboratory test, specialist examination, etc.) and non-medical (lifestyle, environment, health literacy, functional and cognitive impairments, etc.) conditions.
+Many factors should be analyzed before deciding on a patient’s status, including both medical (chronic illnesses, hospital visits, mental health conditions, laboratory tests, specialist examinations, etc.) and non-medical (lifestyle, environment, health literacy, functional and cognitive impairments, etc.) conditions.

 Big Data in high-risk and high-cost patient identification helps to make more accurate decisions, avoid clinical mistakes, improve medical outcomes, and reduce healthcare costs.

 If you’ve realized that you are in need of deploying predictive analytics in healthcare using Big Data, do not hesitate to reach out to Langate.
 Our experienced developers and project managers will provide high-quality Big Data development services for your high-risk patient identification and management.